Norden bombsight: Production, problems, and Army standardization

 The conversion of Norden Laboratories Corporation's New York City engineering lab to a production factory was a long process.
 Before the war, skilled craftsmen, most of them German or Italian immigrants, hand-made almost every part of the 2,000-part machine.
 Between 1932 and 1938, the company produced only 121 bombsights per year.
 During the first year after the Attack on Pearl Harbor, Norden produced 6,900 bombsights, three-quarters of which went to the U.S. Navy.

 When Norden heard of the U.S. Army's dealings with Sperry, Theodore Barth called a meeting with the U.S. Army and U.S. Navy at their factory in New York City.
 Barth offered to build an entirely new factory just to supply the U.S. Army, but the U.S. Navy refused this.
 Instead, the U.S. Army suggested that Norden adapt their sight to work with Sperry's A-5, which Barth refused.
-Norden actively attempted to make the bombsight incompatible with the A-5, and it was not until 1942 that the impasse was finally solved by farming out autopilot production to Honeywell Regulator, who combined features of the Norden-mounted SBAE with the aircraft-mounted A-5 to produce what the U.S. Army referred to as "Automatic Flight Control Equipment" (AFCE) the unit would later be redesigned as the C-1.
-The Norden, now connected with the aircraft's built-in autopilot, had the ability to allow the bombardier alone to fully control minor movements of the aircraft during the bombing run.
+Norden actively attempted to make the bombsight incompatible with the A-5.

+It was not until 1942 that the impasse was finally solved by farming out autopilot production to Honeywell Regulator, who combined features of the Norden-mounted SBAE with the aircraft-mounted A-5 to produce what the U.S. Army referred to as "Automatic Flight Control Equipment" (AFCE); the unit would later be redesigned as the C-1.
+The Norden, now connected with the aircraft's built-in autopilot, allowed the bombardier alone to fully control minor movements of the aircraft during the bombing run.

 By May 1943 the U.S. Navy was complaining that they had a surplus of devices, with full production turned over to the USAAF.
 After investing more than $100 million in Sperry bombsight manufacturing plants, the USAAF concluded that the Norden M-series was far superior in accuracy, dependability, and design.
-Sperry contracts were canceled in November 1943.
+Sperry contracts were cancelled in November 1943.
 When production ended a few months later, 5,563 Sperry bombsight-autopilot combinations had been built, most of which were installed in Consolidated B-24 Liberator bombers.

 Expansion of Norden bombsight production to a final total of six factories took several years.
-The U.S. Army Air Forces demanded additional production to meet their needs, and eventually arranged for the Victor Adding Machine company to gain a manufacturing license, and then Remington Rand.
+The USAAF demanded additional production to meet their needs, and eventually arranged for the Victor Adding Machine company to gain a manufacturing license, and then Remington Rand.
 Ironically, during this period the U.S. Navy abandoned the Norden in favor of dive bombing, reducing the demand.
 By the end of the war, Norden and its subcontractors had produced 72,000 M-9 bombsights for the U.S. Army Air Force alone, costing $8,800 each.